Andrew P. Ordon: Television

 Ordon's television appearances as a medical and plastic surgery expert date back to the 1980s.
 In 2007 he became a regular guest of Dr. Phil McGraw on the Dr. Phil talk show.
 In 2008 Ordon was selected by McGraw as a host for The Doctors, a talk show produced by McGraw.
 On The Doctors Ordon discusses plastic surgery as well as skin care, anti-aging techniques and other well-being topics.

 The program is syndicated in over 140 countries, has taped about 2000 episodes, and reaches an average 1.15 million daily viewers in the US.
 The show has been nominated for a Daytime Emmy Award six times, winning for Outstanding Talk Show/Informative in 2010.
 Ordon, together with his co-hosts, received Outstanding Talk Show Host nominations in 2011 and 2012.

 Other recent television appearances made by Ordon include the Daytime Emmy Awards, the Rachael Ray Show, The Early Show, The Wendy Williams Show, Studio One and on the Fox News Channel, and a guest appearance on the Adult Swim faux talk show, The Eric Andre Show.

 Philanthrophy

 Ordon is a founding member of the Surgical Friends Foundation, a non-profit organization that provides free surgical procedures to burn victims, abuse victims, people born with birth defects and others who cannot otherwise afford needed reconstructive surgery in the US and countries including Jordan and Haiti.
 Ordon has also worked with Smile Train, providing cleft lip and palate repairs.

-Views

-He stresses the importance of a healthy mindset and realistic expectations when it comes to cosmetic procedures.

-In his interviews, Ordon has often discussed how beauty ideals are shaped by both personal perception and societal influences, including the role of social media and celebrities like Kylie Jenner in shaping beauty trends.
-He has also emphasized the significance of self-care, including early use of Botox and regular sunscreen application, to maintain a youthful appearance over time.